sueouu/Edge-NTP-Agent-Prototype-SO/README.md

-# Personal Assistant Edge Extension
+# Edge Extension - Personal Assistant

 ## Overview
 The **Personal Assistant** browser extension enhances your browsing experience by providing AI-powered assistance for **shopping**, **career opportunities**, and **news updates**.
 It dynamically analyzes your browsing history and offers personalized recommendations.